bfjnaude/dnd/dnd.md

 The party loots the druids living quarters for some gold, gems and a scroll, before fighting some giant bats in the attic, after a failed attempt at animal diplomacy.

+The party opts to take a short rest in the top of the tower.

 </details>